cev-api/Token-Protector/README.md

 Yes.
 Multiplayer, skins, and Realms still work because TokenProtector feeds the real token back only into the narrow auth paths that actually need it.

+###  “My Fabric mod is an ecosystem that physically quarantines and controls the other mods in your folder, whereas TokenProtector is a simplistic spoofer that can fail against high-level AES obfuscation.”

+Your “ecosystem” is still just one Fabric mod sharing a JVM with the mods it claims to control.
+It cannot "physically" quarantine peer code.
+At best, it can detect or block known behavior until another equally privileged mod bypasses it.

+And “high-level AES obfuscation” has nothing to do with defeating TokenProtector.
+AES can hide the name of the field or method the attacker wants to call, but it cannot change the value stored there.
+Once the malicious mod decrypts the name and reads the token, it still gets the poisoned fake value.

 ## Security model

 TokenProtector operates entirely within the JVM.
 It cannot protect against: